Mala1180/PPS-22-satify/doc/report/6-retrospective.md

 One particular difficulty was to understand some edge cases that were not well explained in papers like, for example, the case of multiple equals subformulas in the same clause.

+### Comments
+I'm satisfied with the result of this project, I think we have done summary a good job and a lot of practice with Scala and functional programming.
+Another positive aspect is that we had the opportunity to experiment with new tools such as cucumber and a new AGILE methodology which I believe was fundamental.
+The strict rules on the code review and the tests have been very useful to improve the quality of the code and for having always a working version of the software.

 ## Task review